LoganRan625/Bash_Scripts/README.md

 but can also be used to pipe paths as input on the command line.

 # conkie
-it is probably what you would assume, a cheap version of conk. specificaly desighed for tty's that have split screen options.
+it is probably what you would assume, a cheap version of conk. specificaly designed for tty's that have split screen options.

 # dirch